kpineda21/Election_Analysis/README.md

    - Diana DeGette who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+1. Voter Turnout for each county
+2. Number of votes from each county and the percentage of votes each county contributed to the election.

 ## Challenge Summary

+- County Votes:
+  - Jefferson:
+  - Denver:
+  - Arapahoe:
+- Largest County Turnout: Denver